 However, if you'd rather post the video natively to a platform (for example, posting it natively to Linkedin or adding it to your YouTube channel), you can just download it and then upload it to the desired platform.

-To see for yourself how Reduct works or learn more about pricing,
+To see for yourself how Reduct works or learn more about pricing, get in touch with our team and start a free trial.

 Other Online Video Editors to Consider